discourse/wp-discourse/readme.txt

 = Does it work with a WordPress multisite configuration? =

-All of the plugin's functionality except for using Discourse as the SSO provider for WordPress works with multisite configurations.
+All of the plugin's functionality except for using Discourse as the DiscourseConnect provider for WordPress works with multisite configurations.

 = Does this plugin install Discourse for me? =